 A House Church Leader?

 For the first couple of hundred years following the day of Pentecost, most Christian churches were house churches.
 We have ample and, I believe, irrefutable evidence that some of these churches were hosted and led by women.
-Even in the New Testament there are several women mentioned who were house church leaders.
+In the New Testament, there are several women mentioned who were hosts and leaders of house church leaders.
 It seems that John’s second letter was written to such a woman.

-The simplest and most straightforward explanation of who the “Chosen Lady” in 2 John 1:1 & 5 was, is that she was a Christian house church leader and host whom John addressed directly at times in his second letter.
-And the most straightforward explanation of who her “children” were, is that they are other members of her household and congregation.
+The simplest and most straightforward explanation of who the “Chosen Lady” in 2 John 1:1 & 5 was, is that she was a host and leader of Christian house church whom John addressed directly at times in his second letter.
+The most straightforward explanation of who her “children” were, is that they are members of her household and congregation.
 It is very unlikely that the chosen lady was simply a mother.
 It is also unlikely that she symbolised a church.
 I believe that the chosen lady was a female house church leader.

 Some Bible scholars believe that 2 John was written by a well-known elder named John (mentioned by Papias and others), and was not written by John the apostle.

 BDAG refers to A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd Edition, by Walter Bauer, revised and edited by F.W Danker, University of Chicago Press, 2000.

 In the Gospels, the owner of a vineyard is called a kurios, that is, he was the owner of the vineyard and the master of those who worked there (Matt.
 20:8; 21:40; Mark 12:9; Luke 20:13, 15).
 Jesus is often referred to as “Lord” (i.e. kurios) in the New Testament.